aki-seven/Hash3r/README.md

 ## Hash3r
 - The project was created to learn about the cryptographic algorithms used in cybersecurity and their relevance to each other in terms of speed and strength.
--

 ## Installation:
-'''source ~/venv/bin/activate
+''' source ~/venv/bin/activate
-   pip install .
+''' pip install .

-'''
 ## Usage:
 '''python -m hasher.cli --help